Book a MIAM Online.

 Court Certificate

-FM1 / C100 / Form A
+C100 · Form A · FM1

-Who Is Your Family Mediator?
+Book Your £125 MIAM →Who Is Your Family Mediator?

 Abdul Wahid is an FMA trained family mediator registered with the Family Mediation Council, with over 10 years of experience helping families and businesses resolve disputes.
 When you book with BookMIAM, Abdul is your mediator from start to finish.